Wuhan University

 Wuhan University (WHU) is a public university in Wuhan, Hubei, China.
-It is affiliated with and funded by the Ministry of Education of China.
+It is administered and funded by the Ministry of Education of China.
 The university is part of Project 985, Project 211, and Double First-Class Construction.

 History

 In 1926, National Wuchang University, National Wuchang University of Commerce, Hubei Provincial Medical University, Hubei Provincial University of Legislation, Hubei Provincial University of Liberal Arts, and the private Wuchang Zhonghua University were merged into National Wuchang Sun Yat-sen University (also known as National Second Sun Yat-sen University).

-The school has an undergraduate department and 6 subjects including liberal arts, science, law, economics, medicine, and preparatory courses, 17 departments, and 2 institutes.
+The school had an undergraduate department and 6 subjects including liberal arts, science, law, economics, medicine, and preparatory courses, 17 departments, and 2 institutes.

 In 1928, the Nanjing National Government officially established the National Wuhan University based on the former National Wuchang Sun Yat-sen University, with four colleges: liberal arts, law, science, and engineering.

 In 1949, National Wuhan University was taken over by the Communist Party and renamed Wuhan University.

 Former library situated on top of the old dorms, as depicted in the university's logo.